diffix/reference/docs/led-issues.md

 The perfect solution is to have the left query mimic the behavior of the right query so that there is no difference between right and left.

-A very expensive way to do this would be generate many queries, each differing from the original by some combination of dropped conditions, and then see for each bucket if any of the modified queries differ from the original by some small number of AIDs (i.e. are "low effect").
+A very expensive way to do this would be generate many queries, each differing from the original by some combination of dropped conditions, and then see for each bucket if any of the modified queries differ from the original by some small number of AIDVs (i.e. are "low effect").
 For these buckets, substitute the answer of the modified query for the original.

 If several modified queries are low effect, then we would determine which rows are "flipped" in the modified answer relative to the original answer.
 By flipped, I mean included in the modified answer but excluded in the original, or vice versa.
 The answer given to the analyst is then the original answer, but with all the flipped rows flipped.